tizfa/tweepfake_deepfake_text_detection/README.md

-This repository contain the scripts used to perform experimentation described in https://arxiv.org/abs/2008.00036 :
+This repository contains the scripts used to perform experimentation described in https://arxiv.org/abs/2008.00036 :

 **Title**: "TweepFake: about Detecting Deepfake Tweets"